GoogleChromeLabs/css-web-ui-demos/html-in-canvas/awesome-html-in-canvas.md

 # Awesome HTML-in-Canvas

+This is a collection of resources to help developers build with HTML-in-Canvas.

+Check out the HTML-in-canvas deployed at [chrome.dev](https://chrome.dev/html-in-canvas/) or view the source code [here](https://github.com/GoogleChromeLabs/css-web-ui-demos/tree/main/html-in-canvas).

+## HTML-in-Canvas demos by the ecosystem
 This is a curated list of links to awesome HTML-in-canvas demos created by the ecosystem.
 Note that the demos featured here are contributed by third-party developers and are not created or maintained by Google.
 Read the [contribution guidelines](https://github.com/GoogleChromeLabs/css-web-ui-demos/blob/main/CONTRIBUTING.md#add-a-demo-to-the-awesome-html-in-canvas-list) to suggest another demo.

-## HTML-in-Canvas demos by the ecosystem

 | Demo | Description | Author | Source code |
 | :--- | :--- | :--- | :--- |